rmehri01/Housing-Finder/README.md

 > A robust and extensible housing finder powered by functional programming.

 Initially, this was a web app that I made to help UBC students find housing off-campus in the Vancouver area.
-I found that visiting numerous different sites to do so is time consuming and quite repetitive, so I wanted to have one place where students can quickly see the specifications of each listing.
+I found that visiting numerous different sites to do so is time-consuming and quite repetitive, so I wanted to have one place where students can quickly see the specifications of each listing.

 Since then I have worked on making the app more extensible, so while the current implementation still gets listings for UBC, it is now much easier to get listings from other places or sources.
 I have also added some other features that were mostly for fun or learning purposes but that I still thought were nice to have: